govuk-one-login/mobile-wallet-tech-docs/README.md

 Although it may seem easier to just set the redirect, this causes a different bug whereby links in pages inconsistently break due to being in a different relative path depending on how a user got there.
 This workaround ensures consistency in the page that is loaded and links surrounding it.

 Another option could be to always use the absolute url, however that is likely to cause issues if content moves or changes.
-If not using relative urls in markdown links is not a problem, this may be somethign you wish to consider.
+If not using relative urls in markdown links is not a problem, this may be something you wish to consider.

 ## Code of conduct